manuelbl/SwissQRBill/README.md

 - generates PDF and SVG files
 - generates A6, A5 and A4 sheets and QR code only
+- validates the invoice data and provides detailed validation information
 - can parse the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast
 - has a single dependency (PDFBox)
 - is free – even for commecial use (MIT License)
+- is available on Maven Central

 ## Getting started